marzouq-roboticscenterAI/CAN_Takeover/README.md

 ## Direct Xbox pairing (`xbox_snake/`)

+> **Note:** Claude (the assistant that built this) initially concluded this was *impossible* —
+> that `ArduinoBLE` simply couldn't do the encrypted pairing an Xbox controller needs.
+After the
+> user pushed back, digging in proved otherwise: the crypto was all there, only the central‑side
+> initiator was missing.
+Patching that in made direct pairing work.
+Lesson kept here on purpose.

 The R4 pairs with an **Xbox Wireless (BLE) controller** on its own and reads the buttons — no laptop and no ESP32 bridge.
 This required two things: